PallaviGaurkar/Portfolio/README.md

 # Portfolio
-Designed my portfolio page using HTML, CSS and JavaScript.
+Designed my portfolio page using HTML and CSS.